 Guitar Lesson Software: Our Evaluation

 Guitar lesson software should cover a wide range of topics so both beginning and advanced players will find it useful.
 If you are just starting to play guitar, you'll want a program that teaches you how to play chords, read music and master guitar tablature.
 If you are more advanced, you'll want software that covers improvising, scales and intervals to help you advance as a player.
 We ranked the guitar lesson programs according to their curriculum coverage and variety of practice tools that will help you hone your guitar playing skills.
-If you would like more information on this topic, read other guitar lesson software articles.

 You want a program that is going to teach you everything from the bare essentials to more advanced concepts.
 The software should teach you beginning concepts such as tuning a guitar, playing chords and reading guitar tablature.
 If you advance through the beginning lessons quickly, you'll want your software to also teach you more advanced concepts such as improvising and scales.
 A broad curriculum keeps you engaged and pushes you to continue on with your lessons.

 An array of practice tools will help you correctly practice the technique and methods that will turn you into a better guitar player.
 Tempo adjustment can help you build speed and finger dexterity as your hand becomes stronger.
 You'll also want your program to allow you to loop sections of your lesson.
 This allows you to repeat difficult sections of your lesson so you can continue practicing it until you get the hang of it.